 Anyone familiar with this movie may object to my including this repulsive celluloid nightmare on this list.
 My reasoning is that the only way to TRULY examine the horrors and intentional degradation of slavery in the antebellum south is in this movie’s unflinching, graphic, demeaning, bloody and surreally tasteless way.

 The atrocities inflicted on African Americans are presented in a completely uncompromising manner.
-Roots wasn’t graphic enough with its visuals while Mandingo and its sequel Drum were largely centered around titillation.
+Roots wasn’t graphic enough with its visuals while Mandingo and its sequel Drum and the unrelated Slavers were largely centered around titillation.
 Goodbye, Uncle Tom is not for the squeamish and depicts truly unspeakable acts that you wouldn’t want to see inflicted on animals, let alone your fellow human beings.
 It’s like torture porn with a social conscience.
 WARNING: Do NOT confuse this movie with the Herbert Lom sleaze adaptation of Uncle Tom’s Cabin, which tries to be a Mandingo ripoff.

 4. THREE THE HARD WAY (1974) – This movie is sometimes confused with Five The Hard Way, the bad biker film that was also released under the title Sidehackers.
 Three The Hard Way, directed by Superfly‘s Gordon Parks, features the Holy Trinity of blaxploitation action – Fred Williamson, Jim Brown and Jim Kelly, as no-nonsense heroes battling Neo- Nazis intent on exterminating all black people in the United States.